marcua/tweeql/README.md

 Initializing your Settings
 ==========================
-TweeQL requires a `settings.py` to be in your current working directory before you can use it.
+TweeQL requires a `settings.py` file in your current working directory before you can use it.
 The simplest way to get a working `settings.py` file is to get the template into your current directory: